 Christmas is a magical time at home for many, but lots of us would willingly board a plane and exchange winter attire for beachwear.
-Our destination specialists have shortlisted four destinations across the globe, for those in hot pursuit of a villa or tailor-made holiday in the sun this coming Christmas.
+Our destination specialists have shortlisted four destinations across the globe, for those in hot pursuit of a villa or tailor-made Christmas holiday in the sun.

 A Spiritual Escape

 For those wishing to escape the commercial side of Christmas, the perfect remedy is surely a spiritual retreat to rejuvenate and restore balance.
 Kamalaya, in Koh Sumui, is a beautiful resort centred on a cave where Buddhist monks once congregated to meditate.
 Head into the New Year afresh with a choice of wellness programmes including Embracing Change, Relaxation and Detox.
 However, the festivities won’t go totally unmarked as guests will be entertained with Christmas carols, a classical Thai dance show and a beautiful lantern release on the beach.

 Weather: On the east coast of the Thai peninsula, the dry season begins in December and sunshine is accompanied by refreshing breezes (max day temperature 29°C).